junejanean/github-search/README.md

-This is simple gitHub username search, my first javascript project.
+This is simple gitHub username search, written in Vanilla Javascript.